Loading...

 What You Will Learn

-Upon completion of this course. learners will:
+Upon completion of this course, learners will be able to:

 • develop their own leadership mantras that will support and sharpen their efforts in leading people during times of emergency or crisis;